Tetragonula iridipennis: Agriculture

 While they are currently not widely utilized as agricultural pollinators in South Asia, a study by Ramadhani et al. indicates that T. iridipennis can potentially be applied as pollinator agents for tomato farming as opposed to non-native honey bees such as the European honey bee (Apis mellifera L.) While they were shown to exhibit lower pollination efficiency, fruit sizes were not significantly affected.
 In addition, their low price and their harmlessness make them ideal candidates for low income farmers or those concerned about the safety risk associated with stinging honey bees.

 Medicinal honey

 T. iridipennis stores its honey in pots which are within a food storage zone of the nest.
+The nest is constructed using a mixture of wax, resin and mud sometimes and that is known as cerumen.
 The food storage zone contains a honey storage pot and a pollen storage pot, but these are often intermixed.
 The honey of T. iridipennis is a rich source of antioxidant flavanoids.
 This is because workers collect honey from medicinally important herbal plants and flowers.
-The quantity of honey produced is a relatively small 600-700 grams per year.
+The quantity of honey produced is relatively small at 600-700 grams per year.

 Propolis

-While T. iridipennis gathers propolis to reinforce its nest, people have harvested it and discovered it to have a wide spectrum of pharmacological activities.
-Propolis exhibits notable antibacterial and antiviral properties.
-The pharmacological properties of propolis are dependent on a variety of factors including plants visited by the T. iridipennis hive and the amount of pollution present in their environment.
+While T. iridipennis gathers propolis to reinforce its nest, people have harvested it for supposed pharmacological activities.
+Some samples of propolis have been found to exhibit antibacterial and antiviral properties.